harinik05/harinik05/README.md

 - Participated in Computational Fluid Dynamics research, along with building skills in CAD modelling and process engineering at McGill University

 ## Projects I've Worked On...
+- DialogiXpert AI, AI-based web application using LLMs and semantic search for streamlining call center process
 -